HCHannah/Hello-world/README.md

 🎬 Overview
-The Big Baby of San Francisco is a surreal, narrated animation blending hand-drawn illustration, cut-paper aesthetics, and original voiceover.
-It explores themes of societal neglect, class division, and performative activism through the metaphor of a massive baby abandoned by a small town and shipped off to San Francisco.
+TBBOSF is a surreal, narrated animation blending hand-drawn illustration, cut-paper aesthetics, and original voiceover.
+It explores themes of societal neglect, class division, and performative activism through the metaphor of a massive baby abandoned by a small town and shipped off to the big city

 ✍️ My Role
 Storyboard artist